Back to all posts

 If your sciatica is caused by tight muscles, you are an excellent candidate for massage therapy.
 Often, pain radiates down your leg because muscles in your lower back, glutes (especially the piriformis), and hamstrings have become tense and are compressing the sciatic nerve.
 Massage directly addresses this by working to release that tension.
 A skilled therapist can use techniques like deep tissue massage to soften these tight muscles, which can take pressure off the nerve and provide significant relief.
 People who experience muscle spasms or a constant, deep ache alongside their sciatica often find massage to be incredibly effective at easing their symptoms.

-Pairing Massage with Other Treatments
+How Massage Complements Other Sciatica Treatments

 Massage therapy rarely works in a vacuum.
 For many people, it’s one piece of a larger wellness puzzle.
 Combining regular massage with other treatments can create a more effective, long-term solution for your sciatica.
 For example, your doctor might recommend pairing massage with physical therapy exercises, gentle stretching, or chiropractic adjustments.
 This kind of integrated approach helps tackle the issue from all angles.
 Massage can relax the muscles, making it easier for a chiropractor to perform an adjustment or for you to complete your physical therapy stretches.
 Always talk with your healthcare providers to create a coordinated care plan that works for you.